 “There is a lot of good Texas country music out there and we strive to make sure we are authentic and show a lot of diversity,” he said.
 “We play what we live and write based on our experiences.
 Whether it’s the fun times, the sad times, or the ‘oh, this sucks’ kind of times, this record is about relationships, reality and all the things we deal with as adults.”

-As the finishing touches are being put on the album, the band is building its list of dates for the new year.
+As the album hits airwaves across the land, the band is building its list of dates for the new year.
 As they continue to travel the state and hit all points on a compass, from Beaumont to Spring and Nacogdoches to New Braunfels, they have shared the stage with artists such as Pat Green, Cody Johnson Band, Randy Rogers Band, Bri Bagwell, American Aquarium, Billy Joe Shaver, Charlie Robison, Jason Boland and many others.
 Hitting such venues as Firehouse Saloon (Houston), Billy’s Ice House (New Braunfels), and The Backyard in their hometown of Beaumont, it is evident they are on a mission to “show you how it’s done.”

 For More Information or To Request an Interview, Please Contact: